You are welcome to my Wealthfront review.

 Also, they do not charge any account-opening fees, withdrawal or account-closing fees, trading/commission fees, or account transfer fees.

-Asides the fact that the company has a decade worth of experience under its belt; they are registered with the SEC (Securities and Exchange Commission).
+Asides the fact that the company has a decade worth of experience under its belt; it are registered with the SEC (Securities and Exchange Commission).

 Also, customer accounts are insured by the Securities Investor Protection Corporation (SIPC) up to $500,000 in total value per entity but limit insurance on cash to $250,000 per entity.